ebi-ait/hca-ebi-wrangler-central/docs/ebi-wrangler-onboarding.md

 ### Calendar
 You can either set it up on your favourite calendar app or use google calendar.
 Most of the wranglers use google calendar, but it’s your decision to make.
 Thunderbird has a nifty Google Calendar extension which might be of interest.
 Once set up, you will notice that the events represented inside have different colours which are customisable by you.
 The Calendars that you should have access to are:
-- [**HCA google calendar**](https://calendar.google.com/calendar?cid=ZWJpLmFjLnVrXzhzbm5la2c1b3Yxcm81ZW5vYXY2M3ZmbDZjQGdyb3VwLmNhbGVuZGFyLmdvb2dsZS5jb20): This is where anyone working on the HCA at EBI records events that may affect the EBI team (need to check this), they may or may not be relevant to wranglers.
+- [**HCA google calendar**](https://calendar.google.com/calendar?cid=ZWJpLmFjLnVrXzhzbm5la2c1b3Yxcm81ZW5vYXY2M3ZmbDZjQGdyb3VwLmNhbGVuZGFyLmdvb2dsZS5jb20): This is where anyone working on the HCA at EBI records events that may affect the EBI team, they may or may not be relevant to wranglers.
 This calendar is managed by Oihane
 - [**DCP Meeting calendar**](https://calendar.google.com/calendar?cid=YnJvYWRpbnN0aXR1dGUub3JnXzNrMWxzaW4wcGI0dXRnZzhkODdwbG5oY2M4QGdyb3VwLmNhbGVuZGFyLmdvb2dsZS5jb20): This is where DCP-wide meetings are scheduled, not all meetings are relevant to wranglers.
 It includes meetings that could be across multiple sites UCSC/Broad/EBI/CZI/Stanford
-- [**HCA-EBI BlueJeans Calendar**](https://calendar.google.com/calendar/b/1?cid=ZWJpLmFjLnVrXzl1NG1tdmFudmcxazBmNmNwOTVzMGlsZXZzQGdyb3VwLmNhbGVuZGFyLmdvb2dsZS5jb20): This lets you know who is using the BlueJeans account when, more info [here](https://www.ebi.ac.uk/seqdb/confluence/display/HCA/HCA+BlueJeans+account).
 - [**AIT Calendar**](https://calendar.google.com/calendar?cid=ZWJpLmFjLnVrX2luOHQzc2IwZTRlbGtoc21xaGkyaXY4cDgwQGdyb3VwLmNhbGVuZGFyLmdvb2dsZS5jb20): This calendar is where the AIT team record AIT group meetings, vacation and sick leave, work from home (WFH) days and training.

 If you can't see any of the above calendars, request access from Laura